Personalized PCA: Decoupling Shared and Unique Features: Does Algorithm Recover the Local and Global Truth?

 \subsection{Local convergence}

-Theorem \ref{thm:sublinearconvergence} only shows that Algorithm \ref{alg:consensus} converges into stationary points, but does not provide further information about the property of the final solution.
-In problems like feature extraction or dimension reduction, we want to know whether the stationary point is a globally optimal solution, or whether it corresponds to the ground truth principal components.
+Theorem \ref{thm:sublinearconvergence} only shows that Algorithm \ref{alg:consensus} converges into stationary points but does not provide further information about the property of the final solution.
+In problems like feature extraction, we want to know whether the stationary point is a globally optimal solution or whether it corresponds to the true PCs.

-In this section, we will answer the problems by analyzing the convergence of global and local PCs.
+To this end, we analyze the convergence of global and local PCs.
 The convergence depends on a Polyak-Lojasiewicz style condition.
-Similar to Sec. \ref{sec:sublinearconvergence}, we will introduce another assumption about the eigenvalue distribution of the sample covariance matrix.
-Without loss of generality, in this section, we assume $r_1=r_{2,(1)}=\cdots=r_{2,(N)}=r$. \begin{assumption} (Sample covariance matrix eigenvalue lower bound) We further assume the minimum nonzero eigenvalues of $\bm{S}_{(i)}$ is lower bounded by a constant $\mu>0$:
+Similar to Section \ref{sec:sublinearconvergence}, we will introduce another assumption about the eigenvalue distribution of the sample covariance matrix.
+Without loss of generality, in this section, we assume $r_1=r_{2,(1)}=\cdots=r_{2,(N)}=r$. \begin{assumption} (Covariance matrix eigenvalue lower bound) We further assume that the population covariance $\matSigma_{(i)}$ can be entirely explained by $\matPi_g+\matPi_{(i)}$, i.e., $\matSigma_{(i)}\left(\matPi_g+\matPi_{(i)}\right)=\matSigma_{(i)}$, and that the minimum nonzero eigenvalues of $\matSigma_{(i)}$ is lower bounded by a constant $\mu>0$:

-where $\bm{\Pi}_g$ and $\bm{\Pi}_{(i)}$ are rank-$r$ projection matrices. \end{assumption}
+where $\matPi_g$ and $\matPi_{(i)}$ are rank-$r$ projection matrices. \end{assumption}

 Assumption \ref{ass:noiseless} assumes that data covariance can be decomposed as noiseless global and local parts with rank $r$.
-This is the standard assumption in the local convergence analysis of many PCA algorithm \citep{proofonkpca}.
-Also, if we assume the data on each dataset admits noiseless independent sub-Gaussian distributions, Assumption \ref{ass:noiseless} follows with high probability.
+The noiseless assumption of the population covariance matrices is the standard assumption in the local convergence analysis of many PCA algorithms (e.g., \citep{proofonkpca}).

-The following theorem shows that if Algorithm \ref{alg:consensus} is initialized within the attractive basin of the global optimum, the iterates will converge to the global optimal solution linearly. \begin{theorem} Exact recovery: Under assumptions \ref{ass:identifiability}, \ref{ass:snormupperbound}, and \ref{ass:noiseless}, when we initialize close to the global optimum, and choose a constant stepsize $\eta_t = \eta\le O\left(\frac{1}{G_{op,max}\sqrt{r}}\right)$, then Algorithm \ref{alg:consensus} with choice 1 will converge into the global optimum:
+The following theorem shows that if Algorithm \ref{alg:consensus} is initialized within the attractive basin of the global optimum, the iterates will converge to the global optimal solution linearly. \begin{theorem} (Informal) Under assumptions \ref{ass:identifiability}, \ref{ass:snormupperbound}, and \ref{ass:noiseless}, if the difference between the population and sample covariance is small, when we initialize close to the global optimum, and choose a constant stepsize $\eta_{\tau} = \eta= O\left(\frac{1}{G_{op,max}\sqrt{r}}\right)$, then Algorithm \ref{alg:consensus} with choice 1 will converge into the global optimum: